General Travel Conditions

 For rebookings and new bookings, the published terms and conditions apply; discounts and special conditions cannot be transferred.

-5.2 Irrespective of this, each customer is free to withdraw from the trip originally booked under the cancellation conditions in Section 4 and to book a new trip.
+5.2 Irrespective of this, each Customer is free to withdraw from the trip originally booked under the cancellation conditions in Section 4 and to book a new travel.

 6. Unused services

-If the traveler does not use individual travel services duly offered to him for reasons attributable to him (e.g. due to early return or for other compelling reasons), he has no claim to a pro rata refund of the travel price.
-The tour operator will endeavor to reimburse the expenses saved by the service providers.
-This obligation does not apply if the services are completely insignificant or if a refund conflicts with legal or regulatory requirements.
+If the Traveler does not use individual travel services duly offered to him for reasons attributable to him (e.g. due to early return or for other compelling reasons such as medically indicated repatriation or upon the Travelers decision), the Customer/Traveler has no right to demand a pro rata refund of the travel price.
+The Tour Operator will endeavor to reimburse any refundable services saved by the third party service providers.
+This obligation does not apply if the services are completely insignificant or if a refund would be in conflict with legal or regulatory requirement.